 Sal, Sam, and Phil were the only three that actually were inside the circle watching and making sure everything would not go wrong.
 They had grasped the understanding of the language the fastest.

 Don wasn’t usually present, just like me, he was given the ability to understand the languages though he couldn’t read or write it.
 So, he’s been working diligently to understand the new languages.
 Even the other five Adventurers that came to this world were the same.
 They, on the other hand, did not have any interest in learning what I taught.

 “Teacher!”
 One of them raised their hands.
 A young boy named Tom with curly hair spoke out enthusiastic.

 “Why are there different colored stones?”

 I went quiet.
-It didn’t hit me till now that I never did explain to them why they were different colors.
+It didn’t hit me until now that I never did explain to them why they were different colors.
 “There are different elements.”

 “Really?
 How many are there?”

 I thought it over.
-I only knew what I had, not fully understand how many was really out there in the world.
-“So far, what I know that each stone has one primary and a secondary element.
+I only knew what I had, not fully understanding how many were really out there in the world.
+“So far, what I know is that each stone has one primary and a secondary element.
 The primary ranges from fire, water, sound, void, earth, and air.
 The secondary are electricity, ice, light, dark, wood, and ether.
-The colors are Red is fire, blue is water, sound is white, void is black, earth is green, and air is light blue.
-The secondary are the same color but much more lighter in hue.”
+The colors are Red is fire, blue is water, the sound is white, the void is black, the earth is green, and the air is light blue.
+The secondary are the same color but much lighter in hue.”